SananR/JustOnTime/doc/sprint0_mark.md

     - 1 mark  = Frontend setup is complete
     - 0 marks = Frontend is not setup

-    Your mark: 0
+    Your mark: 1

   - Backend
     - 1 mark  = Backend setup is complete
     - 0 marks = Backend is not setup

-    Your mark: 0
+    Your mark: 1

   - Database
     - 1 mark  = Database setup is complete
     - 0 marks = Database is not setup

-    Your mark: 0
+    Your mark: 1

-  Setup Total Mark: 0 / 3
+  Setup Total Mark: 3 / 3

-  Comment: Looking through the git history it seems that setup for frontend, backend and db wasn't done until after the deadline for sprint 0.
+  Comment: Looking through the git history it seems that setup for frontend, backend and db wasn't done until after the deadline for sprint 0.  --- NVM

 ---
 ## Documentation: README.md (max 3 marks)